 One of the most significant solar incentives you can take advantage of in 2023 is the Federal Solar Tax Credit (ITC).
 Under this credit system, you can receive a tax credit for 30 percent of the installation cost of a photovoltaic (PV) solar energy system.
 For instance, let’s say you install a solar energy system that costs $22,000.
 This would earn you a credit of $6,600 on your federal taxes.
 The ITC is a non-refundable tax credit so, effectively, if you have to pay $5,000 in federal taxes, you can take credit for just $5,000 in the first year and carry over the remaining $1,600 from your solar tax credit to the next taxable year.

 Owners of residential as well as commercial properties are eligible for this incentive.
-Of course, you have to meet the eligibility requirements, including having sufficient income for the tax credit.
-However, the ITC’s value of 26 percent will remain effective only until December 31, 2020.
-It will drop to 22 percent in 2021.
+The ITC’s value of 26 percent will remain effective only until December 31, 2022.
+It will drop to 22 percent in 2023.
 So, if you wish to maximize your savings on a solar installation, cash in on this financial incentive soon.

 Arizona’s Energy Systems Tax Credit

 An income tax credit is also available at the state level for homeowners in Arizona.
 Known as the Residential Solar and Wind Energy Systems Tax Credit, this incentive gives you a tax credit of 25 percent for your new solar energy system.
 The reimbursement is capped at a maximum of $1,000 credit per residence, irrespective of the number of energy devices installed in your home.
 You can also carry forward any excess credit you have for up to five years – making it even more convenient for homeowners to keep saving on a solar installation.
 To be eligible for this tax credit, your energy system must be compliant with the applicable standards of safety and performance, and have the required warranties on its parts.

 Arizona’s Tax Exemptions on Solar Energy